 You have two ways to install Xcode: 1.
-Download it through Mac App Store.
+Download it through the Mac App Store.
 2. Manually download it from Apple's developer website.

-Download Xcode from Mac App Store
+Download Xcode from the Mac App Store

 To download Xcode, launch the Mac App Store on your Mac.
 If you're using the latest version of Mac OS, you should be able to open the Mac App Store by clicking the icon in the dock.
 In case you can't find it, you may need to upgrade your Mac OS.